Heather Olmstead

-Heather Olmstead is an American volleyball head coach for the BYU Cougars women's volleyball team.
+Heather Olmstead is an American volleyball coach who is currently the associate head coach for the Hawaii Rainbow Wahine volleyball program.
+From 2015 to 2025, she served as head coach for the BYU Cougars women's volleyball team.
 In 2018, she was named the American Volleyball Coaches Association Coach of the Year.
 She also served as head coach of the U.S. Collegiate National Team in Japan and as the assistant coach at the 2015 Pan American Games.
-Her brother, Shawn Olmstead, coaches the BYU Cougars men's volleyball team.